 We respect that you want to experience the thrill of drinking beer in public and partaking in our legendary nightlife as much as we do.
 We know you’re here on holiday and want to maximize your party time fun.

-Alas, some of us live here and demand respect.
+Alas, some of us live here.
 When you stay in an Airbnb and treat it like a hostel dorm where partying until all hours is tolerated, you’re disturbing the lives of people who live in the building.
 Aside from this being just another reason not to rent an Airbnb flat, we deserve to sleep because some of us have families or need to work the next day.
 Same applies when you’re being loud in public late at night, are puking your guts out in the street, or are carelessly depositing your trash everywhere.
 You’re just degrading our quality of life.

 We encourage you to let go and indulge in all your hedonistic fantasies while you’re here, but treat Berlin like you would your home.